 - 1 tsp smoked paprika

-Pat the beef cubes dry, then toss with kosher salt, black pepper, and flour until evenly coated.
+Pat the chuck cubes bone-dry with paper towels.
+Moisture kills the sear.
+Toss with salt, pepper, and flour until every side is coated.

-Heat neutral oil in a cast‑iron skillet over high heat until shimmering.
-Sear the beef in batches, 2–3 minutes per side, then transfer to the slow cooker.
+Heat oil in a cast iron skillet over high heat until it shimmers.
+Sear beef in 2 or 3 batches, spaced apart, 2 to 3 minutes per side without moving.
+You want deep mahogany, not grey.
+Transfer to the slow cooker.

-Add onion, garlic, carrots, celery, and potatoes to the slow cooker.
-Stir in beef broth, tomato paste, Worcestershire sauce, smoked paprika, thyme, rosemary, and bay leaves.
-The liquid should reach about two‑thirds of the way up the solids.
+Add onion, garlic, carrots, celery, potatoes around the beef.
+Stir in the broth, tomato paste, Worcestershire, paprika, thyme, rosemary, bay leaves.
+Liquid should reach two-thirds up the solids, not fully submerged.

 Did You Try Our Recipe ?